ChrisCross1983/Home-of-wildlife-animals/README.md

   - Verified that all the links link to the appropriate page with no broken links on all pages.
   - Verified that the logo when clicked links back to the Home Page.
-  - Verified that the logo image has an alt text and fallback image for non browser support of the svg file.
   - Verified that the hover effects are consistent on all links.
-  - Verified that the active page is highlighted.
+  - Verified that the active page is highlighted (also on each page of the website).
   - Verified that the navigation bar is full responsive.

 * Home Page